 How to fix the #### (hashtag) error

 The "hashtag" error, a string of hash or pound characters like ####### is not technically an error, but it looks like one.
-In most cases, it signified that the column width is too narrow to display the value as formatted.
+In most cases, it indicates the column width is too narrow to display the value as formatted.
 You might run into this odd looking result in several situations:

 - You apply number formatting (especially dates) to a value